kunai-consulting/vitest-browser-qwik/README.md

   expect(screen.container.innerHTML).toContain('Count is 5');
   expect(screen.container.innerHTML).toContain('button');

-  // Can also use DOM queries on SSR content await expect.element(screen.getByText('Count is 5')).toBeVisible();
+  // Can also use DOM queries on the content initially rendered by SSR await expect.element(screen.getByText('Count is 5')).toBeVisible();
 });
 ```